code-citrus/road2react/README.md

 ## Component Composition (Nested Tags)
 *Composition* in React refers to returns JSX tags with children.
 Instead of using `label` *prop*, we now insert text inside the component.
 Anything passed inside the JSX tags is available at `props.children`.
 They can even be other (already created) elements.

+## Imperative React
+React enables doing the following using declarative style code:
+  - DOM updates & rendering
+  - Declaration of UI state
+  - Event handlers
+Sometimes you need *imperative style* acces to elements, ex:
+  - Direct access to the DOM API (get element size, set focus state)
+  - Complex animations
+  - Third party libraries (ex: D3)

+### Part One (Declarative AUtoFocus)
+WE pass `isFocused = true` to the `InputWithLabel` component using boolean shorthand.
+That component then uses its value to set the `autoFocus` on the `input`.